Beginner9 min read

 When to Use DynamoDB (and When Not To)

 DynamoDB is a fantastic database for the workloads it's built for and a frustrating one for the rest.
-The deciding question isn't "is it web-scale?" — it's "do I know my access patterns up front, and are they key-based?"
+The deciding question is "do I know my access patterns up front, and are they key-based?"
 Get that right and DynamoDB gives you single-digit-millisecond reads at any scale; get it wrong and you'll fight the lack of joins and ad-hoc queries forever.

 When should I use DynamoDB?